-Adding contrasting colours to your kitchen cabinet can bring a modern, stylish feel to your farmhouse kitchen.
+Adding contrasting colors to your kitchen cabinet can bring a modern, stylish feel to your farmhouse kitchen.
 The deep cherry cabinet in this space adds warmth to the kitchen.

-Sinead Trainor of LochAnna Kitchens recommends pairing reds and deep cherry colours with lighter, cooler tones such as beige, white or grey.
+Sinead Trainor of LochAnna Kitchens (opens in new tab) recommends pairing reds and deep cherry colors with lighter, cooler tones such as beige, white or grey.